notaryproject/specifications/specs/plugin-extensibility.md

 }
 ```

-*verificationResults* : Array of verification results performed by the plugin.
-Each array element has following properties.

-* *verificationType* (required): The type of verification, values MUST match the set of verification capabilities advertised by the plugin in `get-plugin-metadata` command response.
+*verificationResults* : Verifications performed by the plugin.
+This is a map where the keys MUST match set of verify capabilities in `verify-signature` request's `trustPolicy.signatureVerification` attribute, and values are objects with following attributes

 * *success* (required): The `boolean` verification result.
 * *reason* (optional): Reason associated with verification being successful or not, REQUIRED if value of success field is `false`.

 *processedAttributes* (required): Array of strings containing critical attributes processed by the plugin.
-Values must be one or more of attribute names in `request.signature.unprocessedAttributes`.
+Values must be one or more of attribute names in `verify-signature` request's `signature.unprocessedAttributes`.

 #### Error codes for *verify-signature*